 Choosing an effective acne product

 The acne product that's best for you depends on many factors, including your skin type, the type and severity of your acne, and your skin care preferences.
-Here are some general guidelines in choosing and using acne products:
+Here are some general guidelines for choosing and using acne products:

 - Be patient.
 Treating acne with acne products takes time and patience.
-It may take two or three months of daily use of an acne product to see results, and acne may look worse before it gets better.
+It may take two or three months of daily use of an acne product to see results.
+And acne may look worse before it gets better.